Great Basin Wood-Nymph, Larva - Cercyonis sthenele masoni

 Todd Stout collected females July 28, 2007 at 6500 feet, Johnson Pass, Stansbury Mountains, 1.9 miles ESE Blue Canyon, Tooele County, Utah.

-Larva diapaused five weeks, until October 9, 2007 and was then set on a blade of blue grass and fed under 24x7 lighting at about 75 degrees.
+First instar larvae diapaused five weeks, until October 9, 2007 and were then set on a blade of blue grass and fed under 24x7 lighting at about 75 degrees.
 Larva

 #2 diapaused 5 weeks